 This is our policy for visiting the litter....

-Make an appointment for your visit and be punctual.
-This is our family home and not a store front or kennel facility, please be on time as we set aside a block of time for your visit.
+- By appointment only and we ask that you be courteous and be punctual.
+This is our family home and not a store front or kennel facility.
+Please be on time as we set aside a block of time for your visit.